57th Street (Manhattan)

-57th Street was created under the Commissioners' Plan of 1811.
-It was developed as a mainly residential street in the mid-19th century.
+57th Street was created according to the Commissioners' Plan of 1811 and was developed as a mainly residential street in the mid-19th century.
 The central portion of 57th Street was developed as an artistic hub starting in the 1890s, with the development of Carnegie Hall.
 The section between Fifth and Eighth Avenues is two blocks south of Central Park.
 Since the early 21st century, the portion of the street south of Central Park has formed part of Billionaires' Row, which contains luxury residential skyscrapers such as 111 West 57th Street, One57, and the Central Park Tower.